 - 1. There are no entry fees, with the exception of the late entries - refer to point 4 below. - 2.
 No prize money will be awarded, except in the children's classes where the prizes are: first £1; second 75p; third 50p. - 3.
 Points awarded first 5; second 3; third 2; fourth and highly commended 1. - 4.
 Entries to reach Show Manager ideally by 9.00 p.m. on the Wednesday prior to each Show, or to be handed in at the Trading Hut the Sunday before a Show.
 The Show Manager may accept late entries up until 7.00 pm on Friday, if space for the entry is available.
 Any entries made after 7.00 pm on Friday will be at the discretion of the Show Manager and will be charged at 25p each.
 NO NEW ENTRIES will be accepted after 10.00 am Saturday. - 5.
-Exhibits MUST BE STAGED between 9.00 a.m. and 11.45 am on the day of the Show.
+Exhibits MUST BE STAGED between 9.00 a.m. and 11.30 am on the day of the Show.
+At 11.30 am all exhibitors should leave the exhibition hall.
 Judging will commence promptly at 12 noon. - 6.
 Exhibitors may make a maximum of 3 entries in each class, except where indicated, and can receive more than one award but only one set of points.
 At Autumn Shows, only 2 entries per class, per exhibitor.
 This is due to the size of the Show and space available.